Latent Causal Socioeconomic Health Index: Methodology

-Note that the raw metrics are on vastly different scales, so we have standardized each metric to have mean zero and unit variance.
+Note that the raw metrics are on vastly different scales, so we standardize each metric to have mean zero and unit variance.
 As such, the overall intercept of the model appears at the $H$-level rather than the $Y$-level.
 A discussion of data transformations is found in Section \ref{ssec:missing}.